 For the best creamy cheese sauce, I think it’s best to make this dish and serve it straight from the oven.
 For this reason, I don’t recommend making it ahead.

-If you’ve been looking for a new easy side dish to try, you can’t go wrong with potato au gratin!
+If you’ve been looking for a new easy side dish to try, you can’t go wrong with Cheesy Au Gratin Potatoes!
 It looks like a complicated dish but it’s so easy to make.
 It’s definitely a go-to when you want a creamy, cheesy, hearty side dish.

 More Potato Side Dishes